 Spanish possessive pronouns are words used to talk about the things that belong to us or to other people.
 They are very useful in daily conversations in the language and very easy to use as well.
-This lesson will introduce a list of these pronouns and more importantly, you will read and listen to sentences with Spanish possessive pronouns so you can also talk about your possessions in Spanish.
-Comencemos…
+This lesson will introduce a list of these pronouns and more importantly, you will read and listen to sentences with possessive pronouns in Spanish.
+By the end of the lesson, we hope that you can talk about your possessions in the language.
+Let’s start…

-Spanish possessive pronouns or LOS PRONOMBRES POSESIVOS are words like “Tuyo” (yours) and “mío” (mine) that can be used to talk about the things we own.
+Spanish possessive pronouns or LOS PRONOMBRES POSESIVOS are words like “Tuyo” (yours) and “mío” (mine) that are used to talk about the things we own.
 Each possessive pronoun is linked to a subject pronoun in a certain way, for example: Yo – Mío, Tú – Tuyo and so on.

-Possessive adjectives will always be placed before the noun they modify like this: “Mi amigo”.
-On the other hand, Spanish possessive pronouns will be placed after the main verb in the sentence as in “El carro es mío” (The car is mine) and “El perro es suyo“.
-Here both MÍO and SUYO are possessive pronouns and are placed after SER.
-Another difference is possessive pronouns are often used after definite articles (El mío/La nuestra…) as a reference to an object or person that was mention before, e.g. “Su esposo es guapo.
+Possessive adjectives will always be placed before the noun they modify, just like this: “Mi amigo“.
+On the other hand, Spanish possessive pronouns will be placed after the main verb in the sentence, as in “El carro es mío” (The car is mine) and “El perro es suyo” (The dog is yours).
+Here, both MÍO and SUYO are possessive pronouns and are placed after the irregular verb SER.
+Another difference is that possessive pronouns are often used after definite articles (El mío/La nuestra…) as a reference to an object or person that was mentioned before, e.g. “Su esposo es guapo.
 El mío también.”
 (Her husband is handsome.
 Mine too)

 Gender and number of possessive pronouns

-Spanish possessive pronouns are also affected by the rules of grammatical number and noun gender so their form must agree in plural/singular form as well as masculine/singular form with the noun they refer to.
-For instance, in the example “El carro es mío“, CARRO is a masculine, singular noun so we need a pronoun with the same features, that is MÍO (mine), SUYO (your) and so on.
-If instead we were talking about several cars, then MÍOS or SUYOS should be used as in “Los carros son míos“.
+Spanish possessive pronouns are also affected by the rules of grammatical number (plural and singular) and noun gender, which is why their form must agree in plural/singular form as well as masculine/singular form with the noun they refer to.
+For instance, in the example “El carro es mío“, CARRO is a masculine, singular noun, so we need a pronoun with the same features, that is MÍO (mine), SUYO (your) and so on.
+On the other hand, if we were talking about several cars, then MÍOS or SUYOS should be used as in “Los carros son míos“.
 Consequently, we would use MÍA for a singular, feminine noun like CASA (house) as in “La casa es mía”, and following the same pattern MÍAS would be used for several houses as in “Las casas son mías”.

-The chart for possessive pronouns below will help you identify which to use for the things you need to refer to.
-For a feminine, plural noun like “rosas”, you could use the pronouns in the last column as in this sentence: “Las rosas son tuyas” (The roses are yours).
+The chart below will help you decide which Spanish possessive pronoun to use for the things you need to refer to.
+For a feminine, plural noun like “rosas”, you could use the pronouns in the last column, to make sentences like this one: “Las rosas son tuyas” (The roses are yours).

 *M = Masculine / F = Feminine